Mississippi Senate passes bill to create medical marijuana program

 JACKSON, Miss.
 (WJTV) – The Mississippi Senate passed a bill to create a medical marijuana program, according to the Associated Press.

 Senate Bill 2095 would allow a person with a marijuana prescription to obtain up to 3.5 grams of the substance per day.
-The bill will now go to the House for consideration.
+The bill also sets taxes on the production and sale of cannabis, and it specifies that plants must be grown indoors under controlled conditions.

 Republican Gov. Tate Reeves has said that amount is too large, and he believes it would lead to widespread recreational use of the drug.
 He wants legislators to revise the bill.